top of page

 In most cases, physical healing occurs naturally and gradually over time.

-However, it is not uncommon for individuals with a herniated disc to experience back pain for months to years after the injury
+However, it is not uncommon for individuals with a herniated disc to experience back

 What is the underlying cause for this phenomenon?